thibault-cne/thibault-cne/README.md

 <br />

-I'm Thibault Cheneviere, a student in IT at TELECOM Nancy.
+I'm Thibault, a student in IT at TELECOM Nancy.
 I'm interested in quite every fields of science and I love to learn new things.
 I'm currently studying in a master degree in cybersecurity at university of Sherbrooke.

 **Things I like:**